This is one I really wish I could be at.

 July will be sending out private e-mails around a theme:

 There is something about the mundane-ness that feels very intimate to me.
-I thought I would do that idea on a grand scale.
-At first I thought I’d do it with my friends but then I realized no one would care about them as much as I did.… Read more
+I thought I would do that idea on a grand scale.… Read more

 L.A. artist Ed Ruscha gets an in-depth profile by Calvin Tompkins in this week’s New Yorker.
 Tompkins is his usual thorough self, drawing connections between Los Angeles’s art history and Ruscha’s idiosyncratic, multi-media approach to making art.
 Tompkins lacks a point of view, though, which may be attributable to Ruscha’s evasive qualities.
 It’s a bit of a paradox to try to capture an artist whose defining characteristic is their ability to escape definition.